modernben/forge-docs/1.0/servers/providers.md

 If you are using DigitalOcean as your server provider, you may also enable the [DigitalOcean Weekly Backups](https://www.digitalocean.com/community/tutorials/digitalocean-backups-and-snapshots-explained) feature.

 :::warning Backups
-Forge is not responsibile for your backups.
+Forge is not responsible for your backups.
 Enabling this feature only tells DigitalOcean to make weekly backups of your server.
 :::

 ### Linking Additional Server Providers